-The Audiovisual Ethnography Pathway is a two-year (4 semesters) module designed for researchers interested in acquiring practical skills in audiovisual methodologies within the context of Visual Anthropology.
+The Audiovisual Ethnography Pathway is a two-year (4 semesters) module designed for researchers interested in acquiring practical skills in audiovisual production within the context of Visual Anthropology.
 The pathway offers a diploma of MA in Anthropology using Audiovisual Methods and it operates within the current MA programme in Anthropology at the School of Humanities.

 The culmination of the pathway is the completion of an independent project, under the supervision of a tutor, that demonstrates competence in the production or textual analysis of film, photography, material display, and sound recordings.

-To familiarise researchers with the main theoretical and methodological issues posed by the use of visual and aural media within anthropology.
+- To familiarise researchers with the main theoretical and methodological issues posed by the use of visual and aural media within anthropology.

-To master the basic techniques of operating a video camera, sound recording equipment and editing software.
+- To master the basic techniques of operating a video camera, sound recording equipment and editing software.

-To understand the principles of structuring the produced material into an ethnographically informed narrative.
+- To understand the principles of structuring the produced material into an ethnographically informed narrative.

-To gain experience in conceiving and realizing a fieldwork-based research project using audiovisual methods.
+- To gain experience in conceiving and realizing a fieldwork-based research project using audiovisual methods.

-This pathway prepares researchers for further postgraduate work in anthropology or a related branch of academic life.
+- This pathway prepares researchers for further postgraduate work in anthropology or a related branch of academic life.
 It also prepares practitioners to further develop these skills in an appropriate sector of the media industries.

 This pathway will be of interest to researchers with a specialization in the Human Sciences, who wish to familiarise themselves with the conceptual and technical aspects of using audiovisual media as the main methodology of ethnographic research.
 It will also create opportunities for audiovisual practitioners to familiarise themselves with discourses and practises associated with Social Anthropology.